garrandall/popular-music-data/tracks/don-t-let-go-commander-cody.md

 (Don't let go, don't let go)

 CHORUS:
-Oooooh-weeee, this feelin's killin' me
+Oh-weeee, this feelin's killin' me
-Aaaaaah-shucks, well
+Ah-shucks, well
 I wouldn't stop it for a million bucks
 I love you so
 Just hold me tight and don't let go